 Obtain a copy of the application pack and information sheets here:

-Once you have thoroughly read the application pack and FAQ sheet, if you still have further questions, contact the City on 1300 422 664 or send an email.
+Once you have thoroughly read the application pack and FAQ sheet, if you still have further questions, contact the City by submitting an online food application enquiry.

 Once your application form is completed and each section is filled out submit the form, with the relevant payment to the City for processing.
 In addition to obtaining approval from the City you will also need to obtain approval from the market operator.

 The Canning Vale Markets are managed by Market City under the Perth Market Authority Please contact Market City at 9456 9200 or via Mail Point 1, 280 Bannister Road, Canning Vale for further information regarding the fees they charge and how to obtain permission to hire a trading bay.

 The City has a new quick and easy annual approval process for temporary food stall holders.
 If you intend trading more than once within a one year period, the City now offers food stall operators annual permits valid until 30 June each financial year.
 Please see the new Simplified Trading Partnership Permit information here.